canonical/chisel/docs/reference/chisel-releases/chisel.yaml.md

 (chisel_yaml_example)=
 ## Example

-The following `chisel.yaml` is used in Ubuntu 22.04 (Jammy) release:
+The following `chisel.yaml` is used in Ubuntu 24.04 (Noble) release:

 ```yaml
 format: v1